wowserhq/blizzardry/README.md

 cmake -DWITH_LIBRARY=YES CMakeLists.txt
 ```

-Build the DLL, rename it to `libstorm.dll` and ensure it ends up on the load path.
+Build the DLL using Visual Studio 2013 in release mode, rename it to `libstorm.dll` and ensure it ends up on the load path.

 #### Other platforms